Blue Heelers: episode guide

 Chris is willing to be arrested herself rather than turn him in, but Tom is unmoved and throws her old flame into a police cell pending extradition to Queensland.
 A furious Chris points the finger at her ex-husband as the real criminal.

-Guest Starring: Samantha Healy as Donna Maitland, Don Halbert as Det Sgt Andrew Reid, Miles Paras as Snr Const Lucy Wu, Alfred Nicdao as Louis Chang, Steve Mouzakis as Theo Kallergis, Frank Holden as Terry Kennedy, Greg Parker as Dan Woodley, Jennifer Harman as Rosie Stephens, Denis Rebic as Hugo Allen
+Guest Starring: Samantha Healy as Donna Maitland, Don Halbert as Det.
+Sgt.
+Andrew Reid, Miles Paras as Snr.
+Cons.
+Lucy Wu, Alfred Nicdao as Louis Chang, Steve Mouzakis as Theo Kallergis, Frank Holden as Terry Kennedy, Greg Parker as Dan Woodley, Jennifer Jarman as Rosie Stephens, Denis Rebic as Hugo Allen

 Turf War